productiveops/dokemon/README.md

           - ./dokemondata:/data
           - /var/run/docker.sock:/var/run/docker.sock

-In your DNS settings for you domain add an A record for the _Host_ which you have mentioned in the above config.
+In the DNS settings for your domain, add an A record for the _Host_ which you have mentioned in the above config.
 The A record should point to the public IP address of your virtual machine.

 1. Create a file named `compose.yaml` on your server.
 Copy and paste the above YAML definition into the file.
 Modify the email and host.
 Make any other changes as per your requirements.
 2. Run `mkdir ./letsencrypt && mkdir ./dokemondata`